alexjercan/bug-detection/bugnet/README.md

 ## Limitations

 - The problem p02974 is causing the script to crash on my pc because of OOM.
-  This happens because `black` cannot handle the `s237078692` submission.
+  This happens because `black` cannot handle the `s237078692` and `s717600459` submissions.
 The user that made the solution was very smart and created a 400K file.
-This is the funny file `Project_CodeNet/data/p02974/Python/s237078692.py` for anyone that is curious.
+These are the funny files `Project_CodeNet/data/p02974/Python/s717600459.py` `Project_CodeNet/data/p02974/Python/s237078692.py` for anyone that is curious.